Steel and tin cans: Opening cans

+The first cans were heavy-weight containers that required considerable force to open, with instructions directing to use a hammer and chisel; during the war of 1812, British soldiers resorted to bayonets and knives to get them open.
+After an introduction of much thinner cans in the 1850s, specialized opening tools became a practical possibility, and were introduced in 1855 (Robert Yeates) and 1858 (Ezra J. Warner).
+The latter unwieldy design saw limited use by soldiers in the American Civil War.
+A push-lever opener similar to modern ones was introduced in 1860 ("Bull's Head"), and one with a cutting wheel was invented in 1870 (William W. Lyman).
+A serrated wheel, which became common in rotating can openers, was first used by the Star Can Opener Company in 1925.

-While beverage cans or cans of fluid such as broth can merely be punctured to remove the product, solid or semisolid contents require removing one end of the can.
-This can be accomplished with a heavy knife or other sharp tool—but can openers are much more convenient.
+While beverage cans or cans of liquid such as broth can be punctured—as with a church key—to pour out the contents, solid or semisolid contents require removing one end of the can.
+This can be accomplished with a heavy knife or other sharp tool, but can openers are safer, easier, and more convenient.

-Some cans, such as those used for sardines, have a specially scored lid so that the user can break out the metal by the leverage of winding it around a slotted church key.
-Until the mid-20th century, some sardine tins had solder-attached lids, and the winding key worked by forcing the solder joint apart.
+Some cans, such as those used for sardines, have a specially scored lid so that the user can break out the metal by the leverage of winding it around a slotted twist-key.
+Until the mid-20th century, some sardine tins had solder-attached lids, and the twist-key worked by forcing the solder joint apart.

 The advent of pull tabs in beverage cans spread to the canning of various food products, such as pet food or nuts (and non-food products such as motor oil and tennis balls).
 The ends are known as easy open lids because they open without any tools or implements.
-An additional innovation developed for specifically for food cans uses a tab that is bent slightly upwards, creating a larger surface area for easier finger access.
+An additional innovation developed specifically for food cans uses a tab that is bent slightly upwards, creating a larger surface area for easier finger access.

 Cans can be made with easy open features.
 Some cans have screw caps for pouring liquids and resealing.
 Some have hinged covers or slip-on covers for easy access.
-Paint cans often have a removable plug on the top for access and for reclosing.
+Paint cans usually have a lid with an interference fit, removable and replaceable any number of times so the paint may be stored between uses.

 Recycling and re-use

 Steel from cans and other sources is the most recycled packaging material.
 Around 65% of steel cans are recycled.
 In the United States, 63% of steel cans are recycled, compared to 52% of aluminium cans.
 In Europe, the recycling rate in 2016 is 79.5%.

 Most can recycling occurs at the smelters, but individual consumers also directly reuse cans in various ways.
-For instance some people use two tin cans to form a camp or survival stove to cook small meals.
+For instance people can create functional and decorative items for their home, from organizing tools to making garden decor.